What to do if you suffer unforeseen hardship - Consumer Credit Contracts

 - Within 10 working days after receiving the application, send a written request to you for any further information relevant to the application;

-- Within 20 working days after receiving the application, in accordance with the lender responsibility principles, decide whether or not to agree to the changes requested, notify you (in writing) and, if SCFG has not agreed to the changes requested advise you of the reasons for that decision together with a clear summary of you rights.
+- Within 20 working days after receiving the application, in accordance with the lender responsibility principles, decide whether or not to agree to the ch requested, notify you (in writing) and, if SCFG has not agreed to the changes requested advise you of the reasons for that decision together with a clear s you rights.

 SCFG will not charge you a fee for making a hardship application.
 However, if the application is successful and the contract is amended, then SCFG may charge you a fee.